1 Secondary structure and backbone conformation

 |Beta-sheets are often depicted as arrows.
 Conventionally the arrow points towards the C-terminal part of the peptide.|

-Imagining two strands parallel to the stand shown above, either in the plane with the strand (top strand), or one above the plane of the screen and one behind (bottom strand), it is possible to grasp how the pleated appearance of the beta-sheet arises.
+Imagine two strands parallel to the ones shown above, either in the plane with the strand (top strand), or one in front of the screen-plane and one behind (bottom strand).
+This is how the pleated appearance of the beta-sheet arises.
 Note that peptide groups of adjacent residues point in opposite directions whereas with alpha-helices the peptide bonds all point one way.

 The axial distance between adjacent residues is 3.5 Å. There are two residues per repeat unit which gives the beta-strand a 7 Å pitch.
 This compares with the alpha-helix where the axial distance between adjacent residues is only 1.5 Å. Clearly, polypeptides in the beta-conformation are far more extended than those in the alpha-helical conformation.

 In parallel beta-sheets the strands all run in one direction, whereas in antiparallel adjacent sheets run in opposite direction.
 In mixed sheets some strands are parallel and others are antiparallel.